Couple wait two months for luggage refund after being stranded by Intercity bus

-Two months after an elderly Auckland couple were left stranded in Hamilton by a Intercity Bus the pair have finally been promised compensation for their lost luggage.
+Two months after a Auckland couple were left stranded in Hamilton by a Intercity Bus the pair have finally been promised compensation for their lost luggage.

 The couple, aged in their late 50s and 60s - who wished to remain anonymous - were travelling to New Plymouth for Queen's Birthday weekend when they were left in Hamilton during a rest stop.